9 Online Coding Programs for High School Students

 Cost: $1,750 for families earning more than $150,000; free for all other accepted participants.

 Eligibility: High school students in grades 9-11 attending school in the U.S. can apply.
-Accepted students are usually in the 11th grade.

 In the "Remote Sensing for Disaster Response" course, you'll learn to use Python to process geospatial data and satellite imagery and analyze networks for emergency management applications.
 It involves GIS, remote sensing, image processing, and deep learning to respond to disaster situations.

 In the "Serious Games Development with Artificial Intelligence" course, you will learn about game design, teamwork, and coding.
-You will collaborate in groups to create a mod for a game to explore a socially relevant research question.
+You will work in groups to create a mod for a game to explore a socially relevant research question.

 In the “Quantum Software” course, you will learn about quantum computation concepts through practical coding exercises.
 You will also learn to develop and test a quantum algorithm as a software program.